r97draco/r97draco/README.md

-- 👋 Hi, I’m roop
+- 👋 Hi, I’m Roop
 - 👀 I’m interested in PUBG, processors, ios etc.
-- 🌱 I’m currently learning RUSTTaaaaaaaaa
+- 🌱 I’m currently learning Rust and r3f.
 - 💞️ I’m looking to collaborate on Projects.
 HMU if you got ideas.

 <!---